SofianChay/hateful_memes_challenge/README.md

-# hateful_memes_challenge
-Code for the Hateful Memes challenge hosted by Facebook
+# Code for the Hateful Memes challenge hosted by Facebook